oelarnes/spells/README.md

 - Caches aggregate DataFrames in the local file system automatically for instantaneous reproduction of previous analysis
 - Manages grouping and filtering by built-in and custom columns at the row level
 - Provides over 50 explicitly specified, enumerated, documented custom column definitions
+- Supports "Deck Color Data" aggregations out of the box.
 - Provides a CLI tool `spells [add|refresh|remove|clear_local] [SET]` to download and manage external files
 - Downloads and manages public datasets from 17Lands
 - Downloads and models booster configuration and card data from [MTGJSON](https://mtgjson.com/)